JP title: 装甲悪鬼村正 鏖

 On the antagonist front, we have four truly evil bastards who really do some sick shit during the story.
 Young maidens, children, elderly folk, without exception, all meet horrible ends, very much reflecting the cruelty of the Rokuhara from the game.

 And this is where I have to mention the gore.
 Because this has quite a bit of graphic violence — where the VN was mostly off-screen bloodshed described through narrative, the manga shows everything, from severed limbs to bashed-in brains and leaking intestines.
-The one I linked above is probably the tamest one.
-Still, it’s not as graphic as, say, Gantz, or anything by Junji Ito, and it’s not gonna make you throw up if you’re used to this stuff, but it’s definitely more brutal than your average shounen manga or PG13 whatever.
+Still, it’s not as graphic as, say, Gantz, or anything by Junji Ito, and it’s not gonna make you throw up if you’re used to this stuff, but it’s definitely more brutal than your average shounen manga or PG13 flick.
 Honestly, I think it fits Muramasa perfectly, and always found it strange how the VN didn’t really show this sort of stuff.
 Anyway, as for the villains, they have barely any screen time, sadly.
 They pretty much just appear a few times, quickly use their Shinogi, then get killed off.
 Some of them look pretty cool though, so it’s a shame we didn’t see more of them:

 On the other hand, the story really belongs to Mana and Kageaki, so I guess I’m happy the narrative mostly focused on them.